 Usage of narrowband internet is primarily in remote locations or on legacy platforms.
 The number of wired narrowband subscribers has declined over the past few years due to cheaper, more efficient alternatives.
 Households constituted most of narrowband demand, but they are increasingly adopting broadband services if they get better speed at a similar price.
 Besides, demand from businesses is limited.
-The subscriber base of wired narrowband connection slashed from ~8 million subscribers in fiscal 2011 to ~2 million subscribers in fiscal 2021.
-As data demands and file sizes increase, better internet speeds will be required and private operators will maintain a limited presence in the narrowband space.
+The subscriber base of wired narrowband connection slashed from ~8 million subscribers in fiscal 2011 to ~0.03 million subscribers in fiscal 2022.
+As data demands and file sizes increase, better internet speeds will be required, and private operators will maintain a limited presence in the narrowband space.
 Hence, narrowband subscribers are increasingly expected to migrate to broadband connections, which offer higher speed and lower price points.

-India ranks 10th globally in number of fixed broadband subscriptions
+India ranks 9th globally in number of fixed broadband subscriptions

-India ranks 10th globally in terms of fixed broadband subscriptions as of 2020, but comprises only 2% of total global fixed broadband subscriptions.
+India ranks 9th globally in terms of fixed broadband subscriptions as of 2021 but comprises only ~2% of total global fixed broadband subscriptions.
 In terms of penetration per 100 people, India has the lowest penetration among the top 10 countries, reflecting huge potential for fixed broadband subscription growth.
-Although the broadband subscriber base has expanded at ~33% CAGR between 2016 to 2020, fixed line broadband household penetration remains low at 7.5-8.5% as of fiscal 2021.
-Also, in terms of population, India has penetration of 1.6 fixed broadband connections per 100 people as of December 2020 which is far lower compared to other countries in the world such as France at 46.9, Korea at 43.6 and Germany at 43.0 fixed broadband connections per 100 people.
-There were

-22.75 million fixed broadband connections at the end of fiscal 2021, representing a penetration rate of 7.5-8.5 per 100 households.
+Although the fixed broadband subscriber base has expanded at 6.3% CAGR between fiscal 2016 to 2021, fixed line broadband household penetration remains low at ~9% as of fiscal 2022.
+Also, in terms of population, India has penetration of 2.0 fixed broadband connections per 100 people as of December 2021 which is far lower compared to other countries in the world such as Germany at 44.2 and United Kingdom at 41.2 fixed broadband connections per 100 people.
+There were 27.6 million fixed broadband connections at the end of fiscal 2022, representing a penetration rate of ~9 per 100 households.

-India has one of the lowest broadband subscriptions per 100 people
+India has one of the lowest broadband subscriptions per 100 people globally

-Source: ITU, CRISIL Research
+Note: Data as of December 2020 Source: ITU, CRISIL Research

-India ranks 70th among 181 nations for fixed broadband speed
+India ranks 70th among 182 nations for fixed broadband speed

-In terms of speed, as per Ookla speed test global index October 2021 report, India is experiencing download speeds of 13.45 Mbps for mobile broadband and around 46.18 Mbps for fixed broadband.
-As per this global index, India ranked 117th among 141 nations in terms of mobile broadband speed and 70th among 181 countries in fixed broadband.
-The highest median mobile broadband speed is recorded in UAE which is around 130 Mbps.
-Whereas, for fixed line broadband, highest median speed reported is that of Singapore at 188 Mbps.
-Global average speed in case of mobile and fixed broadband is 28.6Mbps and 56.09 Mbps respectively
+In terms of speed, as per Ookla speed test global index July 2022 report, India is experiencing median download speeds of 13.41 Mbps for mobile broadband and 48.03 Mbps for fixed broadband.
+As per this global index, India ranked 117th among 140 nations in terms of mobile broadband median speed and 70th among 182 countries in fixed broadband.
+The highest median mobile broadband speed is recorded in UAE which is around 120 Mbps.
+Whereas, for fixed line broadband, highest median speed reported is that of Chile at 213 Mbps.
+Global median download speed in case of mobile and fixed broadband is 30.78 Mbps and 67.25 Mbps respectively